 - Used mainly up to 1 g/d of fish oil (ranges: 226 to 1800 mg/day of EPA and 0 to 1700 mg/day of DHA)

-- No association between fish oil supplementation and ANY of the primary outcomes.
+- No statistically significant association between fish oil supplementation and any of the primary outcomes.

 - No significant differences amongst individual trials

 - Included studies were mostly at low risk of bias

 - Used aggregated data instead of patient data

 - Did not get a chance to add data from the REDUCE-IT trial or the STRENGTH trial which are using much higher dosages.
 (3-4 g/d of EPA)

 Up to 1 g/d of fish oil may not have that much to offer when it comes to preventing CVD events in individuals who have a history of CVD.
 More research is currently underway on higher doses of fish oil supplementation, and there might be some promise there.